redacted/XKCD-password-generator/README.rst

 Requirements
 ============

 Python 2 (version 2.7 or later), or Python 3 (version 3.2 or later).
+Running module unit tests on Python 2 requires ``mock`` to be installed.